How and Where to Buy Clothes During Weight Loss

 The problem with wearing baggy clothes when we're very overweight is that this style makes us look bigger.
 I didn't realize the difference until I bought a pink Old Navy tank top in size 3X from the Goodwill store.
 The damn thing gave me a shape other than round.

 Now, I'm not saying to take your size 30W self and put it in a tube top.
 Seriously.
 But wear the right size.
-Look at the pictures I've shared here of me in differently sized clothes.
+Look at the pictures I've shared here of me in different sizes of clothes.
 In the first picture, which, in my defense, are the clothes that I wear to walk in, I look bigger than in the second picture where I'm wearing clothes that actually fit.

 Yes, in the second photo, you can see my belly bulge and my "flubber" as I like to call it.
 But I know that I look smaller in the second picture than I do in the first.
 The facial expressions are just for show, or are they?
 This is purely psychological but, when I'm wearing clothing that actually fits, I feel better and I feel better about myself.